gridl/EvenVizion/README.md

 As a result, you get visualize_camera_stabilization_stabilization
 - path to  the result: experiment_folder + experiment_name

 In this visualization, such changes as scaling and rotation are ignored.
 We took into consideration only the camera transition.
 But using the homography matrix from the previous step we can recalculate the coordinates considering all camera movements (Transition, scale, and rotation).
-You can see it heatmap_visualization
+You can see it  heatmap_visualization.

 ### Compare EvenVizion with original video